Genie (EP): Controversy

-The physical release of Genie was delayed by SM Entertainment in order to redo the album art.
-Notable changes included removing the imagery of a World War II Imperial Japanese A6M Zero fighter and a slightly modified eagle insignia of the Nazi Party on the cover.
+The physical release of Genie was originally slated for June 25, 2009, but was delayed by SM Entertainment in order to redo the album art.
+Notable changes included correcting a plummeting plane used as an apostrophe into making it fly upward, the removal of both a World War II Imperial Japanese A6M Zero fighter, and the revision of a slightly modified eagle insignia of the Nazi Party on the cover.
 As a result, the EP was officially released 4 days later on June 29, 2009.
+In addition, the original release date for the album coincided with the death of Michael Jackson.